kartgoel/HydraDocumentation/docs/aiReport.rst

 AIReport
 =====================

-This file includes the ``AIReport`` class, which provides methods for intializing the report, setting and retrieving metadata, performing analysis, and generating reports.
+This file includes the ``AIReport`` class, which provides methods for intializing a report, setting and retrieving metadata, performing analysis, and generating reports using JSON or 0MG formatting.

 Initialization